yjliu212/simple-csharp-api/README.md

 To run this app, start a new code space, goto terminal.

-Type:

-dotnet new webapi -n SimpleChatApi
+To run this app:

 cd SimpleChatApi

 dotnet run

+To create new app:

+dotnet new webapi -n SimpleChatApi